Revelation 5:11-14 (New International Version, ©2011)

 As I have mentioned before, I love participating in worship on Sundays.
 It is my favorite time of the week.
 There is nothing better than gathering with other believers in concert to worship and lift praises to our God and King.
 Merriam Webster's Dictionary defines concert as,"an agreement in design or plan:union formed by mutual communication of opinions and views".

-An article in Christianity Today a couple of years ago, published an article about Jonathan Edwards, a preacher, theologian, and missionary to Native Americans, who was widely acknowledged to be America's most important and original philosophical theologian and one of America's greatest intellectuals, where he stated. in a sermon entitled "Praise, One of Chief Employments of Heaven," -"Let it be considered that the church on earth is the same society with those saints who are praising God in heaven".
+In the March issue of Christianity Today, there is a great article about "The Wroship of Trajectory".
+In it they quote Johnathan Edwards, a preacher, theologian, and missionary to Native Americans, who was widely acknowledged to be America's most important and original philosophical theologian and one of America's greatest intellectuals.
+The article states that in a sermon entitled,"Praise, One of Chief Employments of Heaven," Johnathan Edwards explained, "Let it be considered that the church on earth is the same society with those saints who are praising God in heaven".

 The article further states that, "This means that when the church gathers for worship it engages in heavenly activity.
 The worshiping church does not merely imitate what goes on in heaven.
 It participates in heaven's worship. ...We take up a theme that was begun by others before the throne of God, adding our voices to theirs."